Drowze/aspirebudgeting_ruby/README.md

-# AspireBudgetWrapper
+# Aspire Budget - Ruby

-This is an independent project implementing a Ruby Wrapper for Aspire Budgeting spreadsheets, leveraging from the use of another great gem: `google_drive`.
+This is an independent project implementing a Ruby  for Aspire Budgeting spreadsheets, leveraging from the use of another great gem: `google_drive`.
 The idea of this gem is to enable a good API to be easily implemented, allowing more powerful and complex tools to emerge.

 If you don't know Aspire Budgeting please refer to: https://aspirebudget.com/